The Masters can be taken either as a full-time program or part time for domestic students.

 To complete the Masters, students will take

-- 4 units of study in Semester 1 (this only applies to students undertaking a 72 credit point degree), in subject areas such as leadership, biostatistics and coastal systems
+- 4 units of study in Semester 1 (this only applies to students undertaking a 72 credit point degree), in subject areas such as leadership, biostatistics, special topics, and environmental science.

 - 6 core units of study that are each offered in an intensive one week (7 days) residential session.
 These units of study begin with WILD5001 in Semester 2 and